-The statement of financial position is split into assets and liabilities on the basis of current and non-current items;

-The income statement is shown by type of expenditure;

-The statement of comprehensive income shows the income items that are suspended in equity;

-The statement of cash flows has been prepared using the indirect method;

-The statement of changes in equity gives a breakdown of the changes that took place in the year and in the previous year.
+- The statement of financial position is split into assets and liabilities on the basis of current and non-current items; - the income statement is broken down by type of expense; - the statement of cash flows has been prepared using the indirect method; - the statement of changes in equity gives a breakdown of the changes which took place during the year and in the previous year; - the statement of comprehensive income shows the theoretical effect of net changes in fair value of available-for-sale financial assets.

-These financial statements are expressed in euro as far as the actual statements are concerned, whereas the explanatory notes are expressed in thousands of euro.
-The euro is the functional and presentation currency of CIR S.p.A. according to the terms of IAS 21, except where stated otherwise.
+These financial statements have been prepared in thousands of euro, which is the "functional" and "presentation" currency of Cofide S.p.A. in accordance with IAS 21, except where indicated otherwise.